rhdhorchestrator/orchestrator-go-operator/docs/release-1.6/eventing-communication/README.md

 oc apply --filename https://github.com/knative-extensions/eventing-kafka-broker/releases/download/knative-v1.15.8/eventing-kafka-broker.yaml
 ```
 > [!NOTE]
 > At the time this document was written, the compatible `knative` version was `v1.15.8`.
 Please refer to [the official documentation](https://knative.dev/v1.15-docs/eventing/brokers/broker-types/kafka-broker/) for more up-to-date instructions for the Kafka broker setup.
-Knative 1.16.x cannot be used due to incompatibillity with k8s and OCP versions.
+Knative 1.16.x cannot be used due to incompatibility with k8s and OCP versions.
 For more information, please advise the release-compatibillity tables [here](https://github.com/knative/community/blob/main/mechanics/RELEASE-SCHEDULE.md#releases-supported-by-community) and [here](https://access.redhat.com/solutions/4870701).
  * Review the `Security Context Constraints` (`scc`) to be granted to the `knative-kafka-broker-data-plane` service account used by the `kafka-broker-receiver`  deployment:
 ```console
 oc get deployments.apps -n knative-eventing kafka-broker-receiver -oyaml | oc adm policy scc-subject-review --filename -